AkPuLk0/BC250---Led-Progress/README.md

 A successful result should end with messages indicating that Steam CEF, OpenLinkHub, and the OpenRGB server are available.

+On **SteamOS**, the diagnostic can also check Atomupd for SteamOS update monitoring.

+On **Bazzite or CachyOS**, Atomupd is not required.
+SteamOS update monitoring is reported as not applicable and the diagnostic continues normally.

-## 5. Monitor Steam, Dolphin, and SteamOS without changing the LEDs
+## 5. Monitor Steam, Dolphin, and supported OS updates without changing the LEDs

 ```bash
 ~/.local/share/steam-download-rgb/.venv/bin/python \